microsoft/purview-data-governance-masterclass/Lab-01 - Introduction and Overview.md

 - Do you currently have a [data catalog](https://learn.microsoft.com/purview/what-is-data-catalog#:~:text=Data%20Catalog%20experience%20allows%20you%20to%20explore%20and%20understand%20your%20data) in place?
 How does it work?
 Is it effective?

 Requirements
 - Is your organization subject to [compliance](https://learn.microsoft.com/azure/compliance/) obligations that require metadata to be stored in a specific region?
-If you have one, where is your data catalog located today?
+If you do, where is your data catalog located today?
 - Do you already have M365 - Enterprise [Data Security](https://learn.microsoft.com/purview/purview?view=o365-worldwide#data-security) policies in place (Information Protection / Sensitivity Labels, Insider Risk Management, Information Barriers etc)?
 - Do you have an AI / Generative [AI policy](https://learn.microsoft.com/azure/cloud-adoption-framework/strategy/responsible-ai#the-responsible-ai-principles) in place?
 If so, how do you manage data exposure risks?
 - Are there any on-premises systems which should be cataloged as part of the data governance / cataloging initiative?